arx-research/libhalo/docs/api-exec-cmd-web.md

 options.compatibleCallMode: true/false
 ```

-Use the compatible protocol which is compatible with earlier batches of Halo tags.
+Use the compatible protocol which is compatible with earlier batches of HaLo tags.

 * (default) `true` - use the compatible protocol compatible with all tags (use only if needed);
 * `false` - use more recent protocol compatible with tags `v=01.C5` onwards only;